okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

 Make Data Available (Technical Openness)
 ========================================

-Open data needs to be technically open as well as legally open.
+:term:`Open data` needs to be technically open as well as legally open.
-Specifically, the data needs be available in bulk in a machine-readable format.
+Specifically, the data needs be available in bulk in a :term:`machine-readable` format.

 Available